The vysr Knowledge Hub

 This allows organizations to understand where they stand, and also what improvement is worth in real terms.

-What Makes the AMPF Different
+What Makes VPF Different

 Many frameworks already exist, e.g. PAS 55, ISO 55000, maturity models, KPI dashboards, however, they fall short in one of three ways: